plan4hub/yoda/nodejs/yoda-restapi/README.md

 Three rules are supported:

 `extract_label`: Retrieves label(s) matching a regular expression and extracts the value from the first expression (i.e. the value inside the first set of parentesis in the regular expression).
 If a separator is given, then all labels matching will be returned, separated by the separator.
 If separator is blank only one of the matching labels will be returned.
+Optionally, it is possible to apply a mapping of some or all values.
+This is done by stating JavaScript code populating values into a `map` variable.

 `binary_label`: Assume one of two values, as specified by `value_match` or `value_nomatch`, depending of whether - one or more - labels exist matching a supplied regular expression.